-Male, aged 52, Malaysian, is the Group Managing Director of the Company.
+Male, aged 53, Malaysian, is the Group Managing Director of the Company.
 Mr. Ng was appointed to the Board on 1 March 2011.
 He holds a Bachelor of Commerce (Actuarial) degree from the University of Melbourne, Australia.
 Upon graduation in 1991, he worked as an Actuarial trainee in Prudential Singapore for two (2) years.
 Thereafter, he moved into the stock-broking industry in 1993, gaining employment with HLG Securities, Malaysia.
 Mr. Ng joined Audrey International (M) Berhad in 1999 as an Executive Director and was subsequently promoted to Group Managing Director in 2002.
-In 2010, Mr. Ng assumed the role of the Group Chairman of the same company.
+In 2010, Mr. Ng assumed the role of the Group Chairman of the same company, and in 2018, Mr. Ng assumed the current position.